azuniga1/ObesityAndDiabetes-/README.md

 * Has Diabetes % Increased over time in the US
 * Has Obesity % Increaed over time in the US
 * What are the top 10 states with Diabetes/Obesity
-* What are the bottom 10 staes with Diabetes/obesity
+* What are the bottom 10 states with Diabetes/Obesity
 * Do States with higher Diabetes %  also have Higher Obesity %

 ## Process